12 Amazing Health Benefits Of Millets:

 4. Constipation | Digestive Health:

 Millets are high in fiber content.
-This natural fiber made of many indigestible fractions present in millets slowly ferment in the colon and promote normal laxation thus preventing constipation, diverticulitis, and diverticulosis.
+This natural fiber made of many indigestible fractions present in millets slowly ferments in the colon and promotes normal laxation thus preventing constipation, diverticulitis, and diverticulosis.

 5. Millets For Weight Loss | Does Millet Help In Weight Loss?

 The best millets for weight loss are jowar which helps to maintain heart health, body weight, and arthritis.
 Kodo millet is highly effective to reduce weight or achieve weight loss.
-Check out the basic jowar millet recipes.
+Check out the basic jowar millet recipes and do not forget jowar roti, here’s how to make jowar roti perfectly with tips.

 6. Celiac Disease: